 Mix them with butter, cinnamon, and sugar for a sweet, crunchy topping for muffins, apple crisp, and such.

-By sweet pea from Butternuts, NY
+By Jennifer from Butternuts, NY

 You can make bread crumbs with any leftover bread pieces by grinding them up in a blender.
 They'll be coarse.
 Dry them on a cookie sheet for a day or two, then grind again.
-Add seasonings of your choice, and they will be ready to use for breading on chicken, fish, or pork chops.
-Store in freezer so they don't develop an stale taste.

 Each and every time I make homemade bread, I cut the entire loaf into slices, then I save the crumbs I've caught from underneath the cooling rack onto a piece of waxed paper for later recipes.

 Make your own bread crumbs with a blender or grater.
 Place the crumbs on a baking tray and bake at 212 degrees F. Crumbs are dry and crisp.
-Add spices or herbs or pepper and store in an airtight container.
-You can crumb your chicken, fish or veggies.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have some bread in my freezer (heels that we don't eat) and would like to make bread crumbs with them.
 What is the quickest easiest way to dry these out (without making toast) to make the crumbs?
 Thank you in advance for your suggestions.